2024 United Kingdom general election: 30 May – 5 June

 On 30 May, both the Conservatives and Labour ruled out any rise in value-added tax.
-The SNPs Màiri McAllan claimed that only the SNP offered Scotland a route back into the European Union, making Pro-Europeanism part of the party's campaign.
+Màiri McAllan claimed that only her party, the SNP, offered Scotland a route back into the European Union, making Pro-Europeanism part of the party's campaign.
 Reform UK proposed an immigration tax on British firms who employ foreign workers.
 Carla Denyer and Adrian Ramsay launched the Green Party of England and Wales campaign in Bristol.
 Rhun ap Iorwerth launched the Plaid Cymru campaign in Bangor.
 George Galloway launched the Workers Party of Britain campaign in Ashton-under-Lyne.

 On 31 May, the Conservatives announced new "pride in places" pledges, including new rules to tackle anti-social behaviour, rolling out the hot-spot policing programme to more areas, and more town regeneration projects.
 The Conservatives also unveiled plans for fly-tippers to get points on their driving licences and other new measures to protect the environment.

 On 2 June, Labour pledged to reduce record high legal immigration to the United Kingdom by improving training for British workers.
 Net migration to the UK was 685,000 in 2023.
 Labour also focused on national security, with Starmer reaffirming his commitment to a "nuclear deterrent triple lock", including building four new nuclear submarines.
 A YouGov poll conducted on the same day put Labour on course for the party's biggest election victory in history, beating Tony Blair's 1997 landslide.

 On 4 June, Farage launched his campaign in Clacton.
-He predicted the previous day that Reform UK would be the Official Opposition following the election as opposed to the Conservatives, saying that the Conservatives are incapable of being the Opposition due to "spending most of the last five years fighting each other rather than fighting for the interests of this country".
+He predicted the previous day that Reform UK would be the Official Opposition following the election as opposed to the Conservatives, saying that the Conservatives were incapable of being the Opposition due to "spending most of the last five years fighting each other rather than fighting for the interests of this country".